tomotools/tomotools/README.md

 - **deconv**: Python implementation of Dimitry Tegunov's _tom_deconv.m_ script.

 ### Subtomogram Averaging Preparation
-- **imod2relion**: Takes a list of imod directories or a file listing them and prepares everything for Relion4 import.
 - **imod2warp**: Takes a list of imod directories or a file listing them and prepares everything for Warp.
-- **aretomo2relion**: Takes a list of directories with AreTomo-aligned tiltseries or a file listing them and prepares everything for Relion4 import.
 - **aretomo2warp**: Takes a list of directories with AreTomo-aligned tiltseries or a file listing them and prepares everything for Warp.
 - **fit-ctf**: Run imod ctfplotter on a set of tiltseries and save results to their folder.
 - **merge-dboxes**: Very beta, merges Dynamo DBoxes.

-## Subtomogram Averaging Particle Operations
-- **project-particles**: Takes star-file with subtomograms, projects along Z and runs ```relion_preprocess``` on them.
-Writes out .star file for 2D classification in Relion.
-- **subset-selection**: Apply subset-selection on projected particles to the original particle .star.
-- **upgrade-star**: Upgrade Warp-generated .star file to those expected by Relion >= 3.1

 ### Other
 - **semnavigator**: Display SerialEM navigator files to find back you tomogram positions